fllay/agv2/README.md

 After=network.target

 [Service]
-Type=idle  <------ need to be set to idle so that it will be loaded after all services are up ExecStart=/usr/sbin/agv_dual-start
+# need to be set to idle so that it will be loaded after all services are up
+Type=idle
+ExecStart=/usr/sbin/agv_dual-start

 [Install]